Eyallotan/GC_Simulator/README.md

 # Flash GC Simulator

-This simulator enables to run various garbage collection (GC) algorithms on an SSD memory layout. we implement a fully customizable infastructure that allows you to run your algorithm of choice on many different memory settings and record statistics such as number of erases and write amplification.
+This simulator enables to run various garbage collection (GC) algorithms on an SSD memory layout.
+We implement a fully customizable infastructure that allows you to run your algorithm of choice on many different memory settings and record statistics such as number of erases and write amplification.

 For full details about the theoretical model and the algorithms implemented in this simulator please read the [project report](https://github.com/Eyallotan/GC_Simulator/blob/d9eda9a190eb17bbe6059b055a68dc30678620fb/Garbage%20Collection%20Algorithms%20for%20Flash%20Memories.pdf).
 In the report you will find all the needed prerequisites, along with a full breakdown of each algorithm, experiments results and more.